halilylm/slack-chat-gpt/README.md

 ## Environment Variables

 To run this project, you need to install a bot in your workspace and obtain those values below.
-Don't forget to give permissions and scopes to this bot.
+Don't forget to give permissions and scopes to this bot and enable socket mode.

 `SLACK_AUTH_TOKEN`: OAUTH token you get from installed app settings in slack